-- Commitment to lifelong learning and continuing professional development in occupational therapy practice. - Understanding of inter-professional learning and ability to develop relationships with other HEIs providing relevant disciplines - The potential to develop and lead an active research group in occupational therapy - Versatility in responding to the changing patterns and demands in higher education.
+- Commitment to lifelong learning and continuing professional development in nursing practice. - Understanding of inter-professional learning and ability to develop relationships with other HEIs providing relevant disciplines - The potential to develop and lead an active research group in clinical skills teaching and assessment - Versatility in responding to the changing patterns and demands in higher education.